joshebrani/Defend-My-Food/README.md

 ## Background and Overview

-Defend My Food is a game inspired by the tower defense game where you must place pieces of your on board to defend the swarm of "bad guys" from getting your food.
+Defend My Food is a game inspired by tower defense games.
+You must place pieces of yours on a board to defend the swarm of "bad guys" from getting your food.

 ## Functionality and MVPs